 Sara Conklin’s First Step: Catch Up on Bills with a New System

 “The first step I took was to follow Dave Ramsey's advice.
 I started setting up a system and worked hard at catching up on bills.
-I remember calling the bank to see if our loan payments could be deferred a few months in order to catch everything up and setting up payment plans with our electric company and heating.”
+I remember calling the bank to see if our loan payments could be deferred a few months in order to catch everything up and set up payment plans with our electric company and heating.”

 Kelan Kline’s First Step: Face the Reality by Starting a Budget

-“The first thing we did was start a budget to know where our money was being spent (here's 14 simple budgeting tips for beginners).
+“The first thing we did was start a budget to know where our money was being spent (here are 14 simple budgeting tips for beginners).
 Then we removed all extra spending that was not an absolute need to stay afloat (shelter, food, transportation, utilities).
 Cut your expenses to the bare minimum.
 It does not have to be forever but this will free up money to save an emergency fund.”

 Suchot Sunday’s First Step: Sell All Non-Essential Belongings